ServiceStackApps/typescript-server-events/README.md

 ### Syncing the UI with Server state in node.js

-Syncing and rendering the UI is now the primary job of our clients `app.ts` which just polls the servers `/state` route every 100ms and injects it into the HTML UI:
+Syncing and rendering the UI is now the primary job of our clients `app.ts` which just polls the servers `/state` every 100ms and inject it into the HTML UI:

 ```ts
 const syncState = () => {